-- 5. Should a daily transcript and/or real-time reporting be desired, the parties shall make arrangements with Odile Hansen, at 510-637-3534 or Odile_Hansen@cand.uscourts.gov, at least fourteen (14) calendar days prior to the trial date. - 6.
-During trial, counsel may wish to use the technology available in the Courtroom.
+5. Should a daily transcript and/or real-time reporting be desired, the parties shall make arrangements with Odile Hansen, at 510-637-3534 or Odile_Hansen@cand.uscourts.gov, at least fourteen (14) calendar days prior to the trial date.

+6. During trial, counsel may wish to use the technology available in the Courtroom.
 If that is the case, the parties shall refer to the Court's Website regarding Courtroom Technology at: https://cand.uscourts.gov/courtroomtech.
 If the parties prefer to use the Court's equipment rather than their own, they shall contact the Court's Courtroom Deputy to coordinate.

 If the parties intend to use their own equipment, or intend to use equipment in addition to the equipment available through the Court, it should be shared by all counsel to the maximum extent possible.
 In addition, the United States Marshal requires a court order to allow equipment into the courthouse.
 For electronic equipment, parties should be prepared to maintain the equipment or have a technician available at all times.
 The Court will not grant continuances due to equipment failure.
+The parties shall tape extension cords to the carpet for safety.
 The parties shall be prepared to disassemble and store all equipment in the courtroom at the end of each court day.